-Over 5 centuries ago Sir Edmond Shaa had high hopes for the young people of his home town.
-As prime warden of the Goldsmiths’ Company of the City of London, he founded a grammar school to nurture intellect, foster character and provide opportunity for the children of Stockport.
+Over five centuries ago Sir Edmond Shaa had high hopes for the young people of his home town.
+As Prime Warden of the Goldsmiths’ Company of the City of London, he founded a Grammar School to nurture intellect, foster character and provide opportunity for the children of Stockport.

 As I am sure you are aware, today’s pupils of Stockport Grammar School not only attain the highest academic standards but benefit from a wealth of opportunities to develop the personal qualities necessary to flourish in their adult lives.